 Signal Processing Toolbox™ provides functions that let you compute widely used forward and inverse transforms, including the fast Fourier transform (FFT), the discrete cosine transform (DCT), and the Walsh-Hadamard transform.
-Extract signal envelopes and estimate instantaneous frequencies using the analytic signal based on the Hilbert-transform.
+Extract signal envelopes and estimate instantaneous frequencies using the analytic signal.
+Analyze signals in the time-frequency domain.
 Investigate magnitude-phase relationships, estimate fundamental frequencies, and detect spectral periodicity using the cepstrum.
 Compute discrete Fourier transforms using the second-order Goertzel algorithm.

 |Fast Fourier transform|

 |Inverse zero-frequency shift|

 |Discrete Fourier transform matrix|

 |2-D fast Fourier transform|

 |Estimate instantaneous frequency|

 |Inverse discrete cosine transform|

 |Fourier synchrosqueezed transform|